 Welcome to the series of blogs on Digital Image Processing using MATLAB.
 If you are looking for a complete guidance in understanding the concepts of the digital images and image processing, you’re at the right place!
 In this series, we will discuss the concepts of Image Processing along with the implementation from scratch to the advanced level.
 So let’s start by first understanding the concepts of digital images.

 These days we encounter hundreds of digital images on a daily basis in our smartphones, laptops, i-pads, etc. But have you ever wondered how these images are generated, stored and transferred through various networks?
 Let’s explore this in the fundamentals of digital images by first addressing the most basic question: what actually constitutes a digital image?

-Now you can have a close look at both the images to find out the respective coding of pixels.
-Electronic devices have registers which store these numbers serially or in parallel in binary form and when you click on the image to see it, these numbers are converted back to their respective color intensities that appear on the screen.
-Before we go much into the details of a digital image structure, let’s quickly go through the types of digital images classified according to the color distribution.
-There are three classes of images based on color intensities:
+Now you can have a close look at both the images (Fig. 1.1) to find out the respective coding of pixels.
+Electronic devices have registers which store these numbers serially or in parallel in binary form.
+When you click on the image to see it, image pixels appear on the screen after conversion from pixel values to the respective color intensities.

 Types of Images

 As the name suggests, it assumes only two values 0 and 1 for each of their pixels (same as the example of Fig. 1.1).
 So you pick any pixel from the image and it will be either 0 (coded as pure black) or 1 (coded as pure white).
 Therefore one binary bit is sufficient to encode a pixel of the binary image.
 You barely see these images now as it’s almost obsolete in terms of usage because of its impoverished representation.
 You can find these images in some of the old newspapers, billboards or video games from the archive.
 The reason why they were used earlier is the only advantage they possess – low storage requirements.
 And the low memory consumption comes at the cost of image quality.